 Planning for the Denman Cross-Island Trail began in earnest in 2011.
 The first phase of the planning process involved discussions between the CVRD and the Denman Island Residents Association.
 These discussions, which occurred during 2011 and 2012, focused on high level route planning; determining the feasibility of constructing a ferry-to-ferry trail; and formulating a general trail alignment to present to the community for feedback.
 In 2013 a public open house was held to gather community input on the project.
-A second open house was held in 2014 to generate feedback on trail design.
+A second open house was held in 2014 to generate feedback on trail design and next steps.

 To date, approximately 5 kilometres of trail has been constructed consisting of a mix of forested and open trail.
-The long term goal is to have a continuous trail from the Denman West ferry terminal to the Gravelly Bay ferry terminal.

 In 2017, the most recent section of the trail was completed.
 This section runs from Swan Road to Corrigal Road along Denman Road and East Road and creates a safe multi-use path away from the East Road corner.
 With this new section of trail, the trail is now complete from the Village centre to Corrigal Road, aside from the steep Denman Road hill section.
 Users will find that the newest section of trail uses a finer surfacing material which creates a smoother surface for cyclists, pedestrians and horses.